stratospheric-dev/stratospheric/cdk/STEPS.md

 - You've created an SSL certificate within the AWS Certificate Manager for that domain and have the `ARN` for the SSL certificate.
-- You've [configured a named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for the AWS CLI (e.g., `stratopsheric`) with sufficient privileges to create / delete resources.
+- You've [configured a named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) for the AWS CLI (e.g., `stratospheric`) with sufficient privileges to create / delete resources.
 - Your Docker Engine is up and running.
 - You have Node >= 16 installed: `node -v`
 - You have Java 11 installed: `java -version`